Automated data validation: an industrial experience report: Tests' description

 \subsubsection{Variables' attributes comparison}

 \underline{Rationale}: We perform a set of ``sanity-check'' tests, comparing high-level characteristics of the datasets (i.e., metadata), such as the number of rows and columns.
-If the numbers do not match, this may be a cause for concern.
+If the numbers do not match, this may be a cause for concern.\footnote{If machine learning techniques are used subsequently, data scientists may need to rebuild the machine learning model if they want to train the model on all the variables, but this is out of the scope of this paper.} Here, we assume that the datasets have no significant changes.
+Details of our assumptions can be found in Section~\ref{sec:limitations}.

 \underline{Method}: We obtain three items for each of the vintages, old and new: the number of variables, the names of variables, and the number of observations in the dataset.
 We then compare these items.